Learn about Kentucky hunting seasons, areas and regulations

-Kentucky's rich hunting heritage predates the times of Boone and Walker.
-Several Native American tribes benefitted from Kentucky as a bountiful hunting ground.
+The rich Kentucky hunting and fishing heritage predates the times of Boone and Walker.
+Several Native American tribes benefited from Kentucky as a bountiful hunting ground.
 Fast forward a few hundred years and sportsmen in Kentucky have an abundance of game to hunt.
-A healthy whitetail deer herd that produces trophy bucks each and every season.
+A healthy whitetail deer herd that produces trophy bucks each and every year.
 A revitalized eastern wild turkey population gives turkey hunters in every county the possibility to harvest a bird.
 Many migratory birds pass through Kentucky along their annual journey through the continent.

 A wealth of small game species can also be pursued throughout Kentucky.
 Now, the largest elk herd in the eastern United States is providing elk hunters with all new opportunities in eastern Kentucky.
 Over 80 Wildlife Management Areas are open to the public during Kentucky hunting seasons, as well as large portions of the Daniel Boone National Forest and Land Between the Lakes National Recreation Area.
 The Kentucky hunting and fishing scene makes for a true sportsmen's paradise.
 For more information, including Kentucky hunting seasons, licenses and permit details, visit the Kentucky Department of Fish and Wildlife Resources.

 Go to Letter:

 2,497 acres, adjacent to Interstate 75 in Scott County, mix of forested and open land

 6,560 acres, mix of old fields, woodlots, crop fields & food plots, 12 fishing ponds, retriever hunt test area, horseback riding trails, wildlife viewing area

 Whitetail, turkey, waterfowl, predator, bowfishing